jbmi2000/jbmi2000.github.io/_posts/2020-10-04-relationships-did_someone_say_peace_with_complexity.markdown

 Here, in the route to display a user's customers, I was able to identify and store the current user through the Helpers.current_user method, into the @user instance variable, passing in the session infomation.
 Then I called the .customers method on the current user (@user) and stored only their current customers in the @customers instance variable.

 What I learned here is that, there is always something to learn about relationships.
-Admittedly, this is not quite as exciting as a first date, or being able to brag about a 23-year marriage, but when your code works, magic happens!
+Admittedly, this is not quite as exciting as a first date, or being able to brag about a successful marriage, but when your code works, magic happens!
 Am I right?